vashshawn/Pingvin-master/doc/getting-started.md

 ##### signrawtransaction

 Before sending a transaction, it must be signed by the private key that the address was derived from.
-Dogecoin Core will automatically use the correct private key when spending UTXO known to the wallet.
+Pingvincoin Core will automatically use the correct private key when spending UTXO known to the wallet.

 ```console
 #Syntax